-- Evil Parents Want Good Kids: In an early episode, a bank robber stayed out of his illegitimate son Brett's life to avoid "tainting" him.
+- Evil Parents Want Good Kids: In "Lie Down with Dogs", a bank robber stayed out of his illegitimate son Brett's life to avoid "tainting" him.
 Then he disappeared and Brett got involved in his father's gang, quickly proving himself to be a violent sociopath anyway.

 - Jack Bauer Interrogation Technique: In the pilot, Simon, Duncan and Matt arrest Sean Macready, a serial arsonist and child-killer on his way out of his latest target.
 To force him to tell them where he locked the children, Duncan and Matt physically pull him back into the burning house while they search.
 Macready is killed when he attempts to throw himself and one of the children into the fire, and the cops escape any punishment.

-- Vomiting Cop: In the first season finale, Matt throws up upon learning the corpse they dug up was his mother, who disappeared when he was a teenager.
+- In the first season finale, Matt throws up upon learning the corpse they dug up was his mother, who disappeared when he was a teenager.